MirceaKitsune/python_raytracer/README.md

 ## Settings

-Settings are stored within the `config.cfg` file and can be used to modify how the engine behaves.
-A custom config can be used by parsing it as an argument to the main script on launch, eg: `init.py my_config.cfg`.
+Settings are stored within the mod's `config.cfg` file and can be used to modify how the engine behaves.
 Below is a description of each category and setting:

   - `PHYSICS`: Physics related settings including player movement.
     - `speed_jump`: Jump speed of the player, determines how fast the player moves vertically.